debs415/Amazing-Amazon/README.md

 ## An attempt to replicate the look and feel of Amazon!

 Throught this project, I have tried to practice my front-end development skills.
-Some technologies used in this project are: React.js, Firebase, React-Router, React Context API, etc.
+Some technologies used in this project are: React.js, React-Router, React Context API, etc.

 ### Here is how the home screen for the app looks
 ![Preview of homepage](amazin-amazon.png)